DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/datagrid.md

 Field | Type | Description
 ------|------|------------
-name | string | Specifies key by which cell data is accessed from rows.
-Used by plugins to consistently identify column
+name | string | Specifies the name of a data row field to obtain the data from.
+It is also a unique key that can be used to identify a particular column

 ## Plugin Developer Reference